msc-east/GLEMOS_Inputs/README.md

 # Description

 This repository is a part of the GLEMOS WorkSpace and contains non-emission input files for GLEMOS modeling, including configuration and pollutant properties files.
-User Manual is avalible on the MSC-E website: https://www.msceast.org/

 # About GLEMOS